Right to Disconnect

 What is the right to disconnect?

-From August 26, 2024 (or August 26, 2025 for small businesses), the Fair Work Act will give most employees to the right to refuse to monitor, read or respond to contact (or attempted contact) from an employer outside of the working hours – unless such refusal is unreasonable.
+From August 26, 2024 (or August 26, 2025 for small businesses), the Fair Work Act gives most employees to the right to refuse to monitor, read or respond to contact (or attempted contact) from an employer outside of the working hours – unless such refusal is unreasonable.

 The right also extends to contact by third parties where the contact relates to work.